vipul43/django/commands.md

--"django-admin startproject projectname" --> to start a django project which also creates all necessary folders and files for you in the current directory
--"conda create --name projectname python=3.7" --> to create a conda venv named projectname -"source activate projectname" --> activating the venv named projectname -"conda deactivate" --> deactivating the venv named projectname
+- "conda create --name projectname python=3.7" --> to create a conda venv named projectname
+- "source activate projectname"/"conda activate projectname"--> activating the venv named projectname
+- "conda deactivate" --> deactivating the venv named projectname
 - Now that the environment is created, you need to install packages accordingly.
+First try 'pip install django'
+- "django-admin startproject projectname" --> to start a django project which also creates all necessary folders and files for you in the current directory
-First try 'pip install django' -"python manage.py runserver" --> to launch the site locally, also run the command when in the directory containing manage.py -"python manage.py startapp appname" --> to create an app belonging to the site which also creates all necessary folders and files for you in the appname directory
+- "python manage.py startapp appname" --> to create an app belonging to the site which also creates all necessary folders and files for you in the appname directory
+- "python manage.py runserver" --> to launch the site locally, also run the command when in the directory containing manage.py
--"sudo lsof -t -i tcp:8000 | xargs kill -9" --> to kill an existing process in the port 8000 -"python manage.py migrate" --------------------------------\
+- "sudo lsof -t -i tcp:8000 | xargs kill -9" --> to kill an existing process in the port 8000
+- "python manage.py migrate" --------------------------------\
--"python manage.py makemigrations appname" ------------\____ stuff for database management -"python manage.py sqlmigrate appname 0001" ------------/
+- "python manage.py makemigrations appname" ------------\____ stuff for database management
+- "python manage.py sqlmigrate appname 0001" ------------/
--"python manage.py shell" -----------------------------------/
+- "python manage.py shell" -----------------------------------/
--"python mange.py createsuperuser" --> to create an admin user by entering appropriate data in the prompts followed by the command
+- "python mange.py createsuperuser" --> to create an admin user by entering appropriate data in the prompts followed by the command